OpenSourceEBike/Bafang_M500_M600/README.md

-# Bafang M500 and M600 Modification Project
+# Bafang M500 and M600 community OpenSource development

-This project aims to provide guidance for modifying the Bafang M500 and M600 motors.
-Eventually we hope to be able to provide a fully opensource firmware, but for the time being we provide hacked firmwares and documentation.

 ## How to colaborate

-Help test our firmwares, join discussions, fork the repository or send us relevant information either by github-issue or [write a message on the forum](https://endless-sphere.com/forums/viewtopic.php?f=28&t=100777).
+Help test our firmwares, join discussions, fork the repository or send us relevant information either by github-issue or [write a message on the forum](https://endless-sphere.com/forums/viewtopic.php?f=28&t=100777) or chat with us on [this Telegram channel](https://web.telegram.org/z/#-1748500567).

 ## Project structure